smart-edge-open/specs/doc/building-blocks/emco/openness-emco.md

 EMCO addresses the need for deploying 'composite applications' in multiple geographical locations.
 > **NOTE**: A 'composite application' is a combination of multiple applications.
 Based on the deployment intent, various applications of the composite application get deployed at various locations, and get replicated in multiple locations.

-Compared with other multipe-clusters orchestration, EMCO focuses on the following functionalies:
+Compared with other multipe-clusters orchestration, EMCO focuses on the following functionalities:
 - Enrolling multiple geographically distributed OpenNESS clusters and third party cloud clusters.
 - Orchestrating composite applications (composed of multiple individual applications) across the clusters.
 - Deploying edge services and network functions on to different nodes spread across the different clusters.